-With July 26th being the 26th anniversary of the Americans with Disabilities Act (a law that made our country much more accessible for people of all abilities), it's the perfect time to explore what's accessible in all of New York State.
-As a travel blogger that happens to be in a wheelchair, I'm always happily surprised at how accessible the state of New York really is.
+July 26 marks the anniversary of the passage of the Americans with Disabilities Act (a law that made our country much more accessible for people of all abilities), it's the perfect time to explore what's accessible in all of New York State.
+As a travel blogger who happens to be in a wheelchair, I'm always happily surprised at how accessible the state of New York really is.
 So here are some of New York State's best things to do if you or someone you are traveling with is in a wheelchair.

-Jaw-dropping views of this natural wonder are visible from numerous footpaths, the majority of which are handicapped accessible.
+Jaw-dropping views of this natural wonder are visible from numerous footpaths, the majority of which are handicapped-accessible.
 Though wheelchairs are available at the Visitor Center and Goat Island police station, there aren't too many, so it's best to bring yours along if possible.
 And don't worry—your visit to the falls won't just include admiring them from afar.
 Top Niagara attractions like the Maid of the Mist boat ride and the Niagara Scenic Trolley welcome those in wheelchairs.
-You can also wheel to the permanent deck during the stunning Cave of the Winds
+You can also wheel to the permanent deck during the stunning Cave of the Winds tour.

 Do you dream of sailing the pristine waters of the lovely upstate gem Lake George?
 Y-Knot Sailing makes adaptive sailing a fun and easy reality for people of all abilities.
 Assistance is provided to board the boat if needed, and you won't need to stay in your wheelchair on board.
-Tipping over is not a concern, either; Y-Knot's special boats are exceptionally stable and entirely unsinkable—they wouldn't go down even if the hull were completely flooded (Take that, Titanic!).
-And the best part?
-Sailing with Y-Knot, according to their website, is absolutely free!
+Tipping over is not a concern, either; Y-Knot's special boats are exceptionally stable and entirely unsinkable—they wouldn't go down even if the hull were completely flooded.

 Accessible fun abounds in this legendary upstate town.
 When Philipsburg Manor annually transforms into the terrifying Horseman's Hollow, the scary October journey—despite soft and uneven terrain—is completely accessible for wheelchairs (though it's not suitable for people with heart or respiratory conditions, seizures, or claustrophobia).
-If haunted houses aren't your thing, you can opt for the annual Great Jack O'Lantern Blaze and wheel among the 6,000 marvelous hand-carved works of illuminated pumpkin art.
+If haunted houses aren't your thing, you can opt for the annual Great Jack O'Lantern Blaze (pictured) and wheel among the 6,000 marvelous hand-carved works of illuminated pumpkin art.

 Open year-round, this breathtaking gorge allows you to wind through timeworn granite cliffs with the energetic Ausable River.
-There is even a wheelchair accessible path that runs parallel to part of the Waterfall Walk.
+There is even a wheelchair-accessible path that runs parallel to part of the Waterfall Walk.
 Enjoy the peaceful forest and stunning cascades as you make your way to the center of the gorge, where you can marvel at both the upper and lower falls from a prime vantage point.
-If you want to replenish some calories after all that gorge exploring, the nearby River View Cafe is wheelchair accessible and features a lot of tasty dishes.
+If you want to replenish some calories after all that gorge exploring, the nearby River View Cafe, open from Memorial Day through Columbus Day, is wheelchair accessible and features a lot of tasty dishes.

 If you're an enthusiastic fan of horse racing, the Saratoga Race Course is a top-notch destination that you absolutely can't miss out on visiting.
 Those in wheelchairs can find accommodating seating in the Grandstand (sections X and Y) and the Clubhouse (sections J, K, L, and M), both of which offer an excellent vantage point to watch the action below.
 Other accessible amenities available include parking and ATMs, as well as wheelchair-friendly restrooms.